dougeby/IntuneDocs/intune/macos-device-features-settings.md

 - **Files, folders, and custom apps**: **Add** the path of a file, folder, custom app, or system app you want to open when a user signs in to the device.
 System apps, or apps built or customized for your organization are typically in the `Applications` folder, with a path similar to `/Applications/AppName.app`.

   For example, enter `/Applications/Calculator.app`, `/Applications`, or `/Applications/Microsoft Office/root/Office16/winword.exe`.
+Locations of items may vary, they are not always in the Applications folder.
+If a user moves an item from one location to another, the path changes and the item will no longer be launched at login.

   You can add many files, folders, and apps.
-When adding system apps, be sure to enter the correct path.
+When adding any app, folder, or file be sure to enter the correct path.

 ## Login window